-It is easy to construct a partial jointed tracks.
-This tank’s size is very small and each track is too tiny to joint one by one, if it’s each track divided.
+It is easy to construct partial jointed tracks.
+This tank’s size is very small and each track is too tiny to joint one by one if it’s each track divided.
 We cannot lose one tiny track in this kit, it seems there’s no spare.

 It’s interesting to peel off the masking sol.
 This sol is easy to remove and handy item.
 I painted as possible into thick pieces, but the place that I applied a thin coat came off neatly.
 But what I tear off very hard when the sol get into the complicated place three-dimensionally, because it is awful too much adhering power to peel off.

-We can choose 2 patterns of the decal.
-This time I choose very colorful one.
+We can choose 2 patterns of decal.
+This time I choose a very colorful one.

 According to the explanation of the kit instruction, the armament is 12.7mm Vickers machine gun and 7.7mm air-cooling machine gun.
 As for the engine, 88HP, the best speed per hour were 35 miles (56km).
 The Vickers machine gun was used through World War II in British troops.

 The military unit marking is colorful.
 The mark of the rhinoceros is the British first armored division.
 The decal is soft and sensitive.
 I blew mat clear.
-Both side headlight is different from original clear parts, but the original is without particular distinction and hiding in shade, I made round head light from clear runner.
+Both side headlight is different from original clear parts, but the original is without particular distinction and hiding in shade, I made round headlight from a clear runner.